We respect your privacy

 Three reasons keep coming up when discussing with Niagara users considering a switch:

 Architecture.
 Niagara is an on-premise (or private cloud) platform running on physical stations (JACE) connected to equipment via BACnet/Modbus.
-SensIa is a cloud-only SaaS consuming modern IoT flows (LoRaWAN, Zigbee, MQTT) more than legacy BMS protocols.
+Sensia is a cloud-only SaaS consuming modern IoT flows (LoRaWAN, Zigbee, MQTT) more than legacy BMS protocols.

 Target audience.
 Niagara targets integrators and senior BMS technicians.
-SensIa targets facility / property managers wanting to operate without an intermediary.
+Sensia targets facility / property managers wanting to operate without an intermediary.

-If you want to try SensIa without breaking your existing Niagara:
+If you want to try Sensia without breaking your existing Niagara:

 Your Niagara stays operational throughout the transition.
 No data loss since Niagara keeps archiving in parallel.

-SensIa is the right answer if you are:
+Sensia is the right answer if you are:

 Niagara remains the right answer if you are: